decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 •	Royalty or license fee to be provided by the partner, e.g. usd$100,000 equivalent of DCR purchased by the partner on the open market and gifted back to the Treasury annually for 5-years, assuming adoption and recurring use by 3 official elections

-_(5) Decred Evangelists shall be rewarded according to the following framework:_
+_(5) Reward Framework - Decred Evangelists:_

 •	For projects approved by the majority of the Decred community that go ahead, the Decred Evangelist would be paid ten-percent of any upfront fees and/or any long-term royalties or license fees paid by the co-development partner into the Treasury.
 The commission-based fee is a little bit higher than the commission-based fee compensation that a skilled BD executive at Oracle or IBM would make, to account for lack of monthly salary, and also to account for the fact that Decred is still a young project, which translates into a reality where winning major BD deals with partners and gaining community support will be a labor of love and quite high-risk.

+_(6) Program Administrator - Role

-_(6) The Program Administrator shall play the following functions:_
+The Program Administrator shall play the following functions:_

-•	Engage a design agency to put up the portal announcing the Decred BD evangelist program,
+•	Engage a design agency to launch the portal announcing the Decred BD evangelist program,

-•	Recruit Decred evangelists to apply to represent the project, review the credentials of candidates that apply, and extend an invitation to qualified individuals to represent the project as an Evangelist,
+•	Recruit Decred evangelists to apply to represent the project, review the credentials of candidates that apply, and extend an invitation to qualified individuals to represent the project as a Decred evangelist,

 •	Send each new Decred evangelist a "welcome package" including Decred business cards, Decred t-shirt, and Decred key ring,

 •	Establish a document sharing repository with Google Drive or DropBox so that Decred evangelists can access and share BD presentation materials,

-•	Host a call every 1-2 weeks with the group of evangelists to discuss progress, targets, lessons learned, ideas for closing deals, and goals for the week ahead,
+•	Host a call every 1-2 weeks with the full group of evangelists to discuss progress, targets, lessons learned, ideas for closing deals, and goals for the week ahead,

+•	Assist Decred evangelists with design/structuring/closing of more complex deals if/as needed,

 **Team, Cost, and Commitment:**